CUMGroup/AMOGUS/documents/requirements/SRS.md

 #### Coding Standards
 We will use the most common clean code standards.
 To ensure a clean structure we will use a variation of [Clean Architecture by Jason Taylor](https://github.com/jasontaylordev/CleanArchitecture) for our C# API Backend.
 #### Testing Strategy
-The application will have a high test coverage to ensure it is working correctly
+The application will have a high test coverage to ensure it is working correctly.

 ### 3.6 Design Constraints
 To keep our application modular and testable, we will use the MVVM pattern to connect our C# REST-API to the Angular frontend.